Klang Komuter station

-The Klang Komuter station (formerly known as the Klang railway station) is a train station served by the KTM Komuter's Port Klang Line train service in Malaysia.
-It is located at Jalan Besar, in the southern area of Klang.
+The Klang Komuter station (formerly known as the Klang railway station) is a train station served by the KTM Komuter's train service in Malaysia.
+It is located on Jalan Besar, in the southern area of Klang.
 Parallel to this station is a KTM depot for locomotive and for repairing of freight wagons.

-The Klang station is located close to the central part of Klang town.
+The station is located close to the central part of Klang city.
 It is served by a dedicated taxi and mini bus service.
 Klang Komuter Station is within walking distance of Klang's Central Bus Hub, which provides connectivity to the whole of Klang and the surrounding areas.

 The main station building is a small single storied tiled roofed building that was originally built in 1890 but has undergone numerous renovation works; however, the Western colonial architecture of the station remains.
 Klang station has a side platform part of the main station building and an island platform reachable by a pedestrian bridge.

 Recently Klang station has undergone upgrades where taller, and wider canopies have been erected on its island platform to replace its narrower outdated versions.
 However, the main station building nor its facilities have yet to see any major upgrades.
 There is a new multi storey carpark, opened since 2019.